jloosli/nrc-demo/content/my-user-manual.md

 {{% callout "Timing" %}} (Number of Participants - 1) x 7 minutes

 A good estimate for timing is to take the number of participants, subtract 1, then multiply by 7 to get the number of participants.
-So if you have 8 participants, it would be (8-1) x 7 = 49 minutes. {{% /callout %}}(Number of Participants - 1) x 7 minutes.
+So if you have 8 participants, it would be (8-1) x 7 = 49 minutes. {{% /callout %}}

 Pair up into teams of 2 (with one team of 3 if you have an odd number of team members), and take turns sharing feedback on areas such as: